sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 30-01-2022

+- https://buttondown.email/nelhage/archive/two-reasons-kubernetes-is-so-complex/ Two reasons Kubernetes is so complex • Kubernetes is a cluster operating system

 # 18-01-2022

 - https://medium.com/geekculture/5-way-to-stay-technical-as-an-engineering-manager-bfa1c6d5a126 5 Ways to Stay Technical as an Engineering Manager